-In any case in which a child is removed from the physical custody of his or her parents or legal guardians pursuant to Welfare and Institutions Code section 361, a de facto parent, if a relative, licensed foster care provider, or resource family parent, will also receive preferential consideration for placement of the child over all other relatives, foster parents, and resource families if such placement is in the best interest of the child and is conducive to any reunification efforts ordered by the court.
+In any case in which a child is removed from the physical custody of his or her parents or legal guardians pursuant to Welfare & Institutions Code section 361, a de facto parent, if a relative or licensed foster care provider, will also receive preferential consideration for placement of the child over all other relatives and foster parents if such placement is in the best interest of the child and is conducive to any reunification efforts ordered by the court.

 De facto parent status will continue only so long as the psychological bond continues to exist between the de facto parent and the child.
-De facto parent status automatically terminates upon the termination of dependency jurisdiction or when the child reaches 18 years of age.
+De facto parent status automatically terminates upon the termination of dependency jurisdiction.

 D. Relative.
-For purposes of this rule, a "relative" means an adult who is related to the child by blood, adoption, or affinity within the fifth degree of kinship, including all relatives described in Welfare and Institutions Code, sections 319(f)(2) and 361.3(c)(2).
+For purposes of this rule, a "relative" means an adult who is related to the child by blood, adoption, or affinity within the fifth degree of kinship, including stepparents, stepsiblings, and all relatives whose status is preceded by the words "great," "great-great" or "grand" or the spouse or registered domestic partner of any of these persons even if the marriage or registered domestic partnership was terminated by death or dissolution.
 However, only the following relatives shall be given preferential consideration for the placement of the child: an adult who is a grandparent, aunt, uncle, or sibling.